 Not gas stations, not supermarkets, drug stores, bars, cafés or convenience stores: only tabaccai.
 (Some cafés, bars, and service stations on freeways do have a tobacco licence, but they’re the exception not the rule.)

-Tabaccai carry most major international brands such as Marlboro, Philip Morris, etc. It is difficult to find menthol cigarettes, however.
+Tabaccai carry most major international brands such as Marlboro, Philip Morris, etc. It is difficult to find menthol cigarettes in Italy, though.

 You can buy cartons of 10 packs of cigarettes in tabaccai but because cigarette prices are government controlled, there is never any discount available.